Louisli0515/Finance-and-Quantitative-Modeling-for-Analysts-Specialisation/README.md

 #### Residuals and fitted values

 * Key insight: The regression line decomposes the observed data into two components; 1.
 The fitted values (the predictions); 2.
 The residuals (the vertical distance from point to line)
+* The fitted values are the forecasts.
+* The residuals allow us to assess the quality of the fit.
+If a point has a large residual it is not well fit by the regression.
+If we can explain why, we have learnt something new.

+#### Interpretation of regression coefficients.

+* For example, $E(Y|X) = 182 + 0.22 X$.
+* Equate units on each side.
+* Intercept is measure in units of $Y$.
+* Slope is measured in units of $Y/X$.
+* Intercept = Setup time in minutes.
+* Slope = Work rate in minutes per additional item.